goll72/goll.cc/README.md

 # TODO

  - Create a dependency tree for Markdown files (only rebuild them if they've changed)
- - Use workers to process files in parallel
+ - Use workers to process files in parallel(?)